 First Presbyterian Church of Ottumwa, Iowa, was organized in 1853.
 At that time, Ottumwa was a frontier town with a population of about 600 persons.

-A group of women successfully petitioned the Presbytery for permission to organize a church in Ottumwa.
-A committee met on December 21, 1853, for the purpose of establishing a church.
+A group of women successfully petitioned the Presbytery of Des Moines for permission to organize a church in Ottumwa, and a committee met on December 21, 1853, for the purpose of establishing a church.

 On December 24, 1853, the congregation met at the old Court House at Market and Third Streets.
 Starting with prayer, they elected three ruling elders: W.L.
 Orr, M.D.; John Hite; and John M. Taylor.
 The purpose as stated in the Articles of Incorporation was “to promote the Christian religion in its doctrine, government, discipline, and worship.”
 The congregation met at the courthouse.

 A church was then built at Fourth and Washington streets.
 It was designed by William Foster of Des Moines, and was considered a fine example of ecclesiastical architecture of the 1800’s.

-Ground was broken at the present site at Fourth and Marion streets on March 1, 1926, for a new church.
-Construction took just over a year and the church opened on May 1, 1927.
-The approximate cost, including an organ and other equipment, was $239,000.
+Ground was broken for a new church at the present site at Fourth and Marion streets on March 1, 1926.
+Construction took just over a year with the church opening on May 1, 1927.
+The approximate cost, including a pipe organ and other equipment, was $239,000.

 OUR LEGACY CONTINUES…

-As we look back on the church’s history, we realize that many changes have taken place over the years.
-However, one thing has remained constant: our congregation’s love for and faith in Jesus Christ and will remain unchanged.
+As we look back on the church’s history, despite the many changes that have taken place over the years, one thing has remained constant: our congregation’s love for and faith in Jesus Christ.